Cluster candidates with massive quiescent galaxies at $z\sim2$: Discussion

 \subsection{Quiescent fraction and quiescent fraction excess}

-The segregation of quiescent galaxies seen in the previous subsection indicates galaxies in our cluster candidates are environmentally quenched.
-We further discuss the quiescent fraction to constrain the nature of such environmental effects in high-redshift clusters.
+In the previous subsections, we show that the star-formation quenching is accelerated in our cluster environment.
+We further investigate the cause of the emergence of massive quiescent galaxies in high redshift clusters at $z\sim2$.

 The left panel of Fig.~\ref{fig:QF} shows the quiescent fractions in the cluster candidates (orange) and the field at $z\sim2$ (green) as a function of stellar mass.
+The quiescent fraction $f_\mathrm{Q}$ is defined as:

+where $N_\mathrm{Q}(M_*)$ and $N_\mathrm{SF}(M_*)$ are the number of quiescent galaxies and star-forming galaxies as a function of stellar mass $M_*$, respectively.
 As a general trend, more massive galaxies have higher quiescent fractions in both environments.
 In the whole mass range above the limiting stellar mass, the quiescent fraction of the cluster candidates is significantly higher than that of the field.

 To see the efficiency of environmental quenching, we additionally calculate the quantity called quiescent fraction excess (QFE)\footnote{Some terminologies in the literature represent the same quantity: conversion fraction (\eg, \citealt{balogh16}), environmental quenching efficiency (\eg, \citealt{nantais16}).} defined as: